rabiyamian/DETECT/content/home/participant questions.md

 ### **Why was I contacted?**

-During MedStar’s response to your emergency call, you were pre-screened for potential elder mistreatment.
-You may qualify to participate in the DETECT study if you are 65 years of age or older, residing in Tarrant County, Texas.
+During MedStar’s response to your emergency call, you were pre-screened for possible elder mistreatment.
+You may qualify to take part in the DETECT study if you are 65 years of age or older, living in Tarrant County, Texas.

 ### **What will I be asked to do?**

-A health and safety interview will be initially conducted over the phone.
-If you consent to participate in the study, you will proceed with the interview process.
-A trained paramedic will visit your home to see if signs of potential mistreatment are present in your physical and/or social environments.
+First, a health and safety interview will be done over the phone.
+If you agree to take part in the study, you will go on with the interview process.
+A trained paramedic will visit your home to see if signs of possible mistreatment are present in your physical and/or social surroundings.

 ### **Will I be compensated for participating?**

-Participants who complete a one hour in-person interview with a MedStar community paramedic are given a $40 gift card.
+Participants who finish a one hour in-person interview with a MedStar community paramedic will be given a $40 gift card.